*All Orders 4/19-4/27 Will Ship 4/28*

 Burning food creates a cancer-causing agent called acrylamide.

 Acrylamide is produced when starchy foods are cooked at high temperatures.
-A chemical reaction occurs between sugars and amino acids in your food that causes the pungent smell and black color when it is burned.
+A chemical reaction occurs between sugars and amino acids in the food, causing the pungent smell and black color when burned.

 This harmful compound is produced and often consumed, regardless of its negative health consequences.

 However, when cooking with olive oil, the chances of producing acrylamide are much lower.
-With a relatively high burning temperature, it is more difficult to burn food while cooking with it!
+With a relatively high burning temperature, burning food while cooking with it is more difficult!
 At over 400 degrees, the smoking point of olive oil is pretty high.

-Obviously, burning anything can cause us to ingest harmful chemicals but this is something you don’t have to worry about as much with olive oil.
+Burning anything can cause us to ingest harmful chemicals, but you don’t have to worry about this as much with olive oil.

 By using olive oil when you cook, you’re significantly reducing your chance of consuming cancerous chemicals.